Joe Burrow Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- In three matchups against the Browns, Burrow averaged 334.7 passing yards per game, 77.2 yards more than his over/under in Sunday's game.
+- In three matchups against the Browns, Burrow averaged 334.7 passing yards per game, 71.2 yards higher than his over/under in Sunday's game.

 - Burrow threw multiple touchdown passes in two of those outings against the Browns.

-- The 223.5 yards per game the Browns are conceding through the air makes them the NFL's fifth-ranked pass defense.
+- The Browns have the NFL's fifth-ranked pass defense this season, allowing 223.5 yards per game through the air.

-- The Browns have given up 28 touchdowns through the air (1.8 per game).
-They are 24th in the league in that category.
+- At 1.8 passing TDs allowed per game, the Browns defense is ranked 24th in the NFL.

 Recent Performances

-- Burrow put together a 446-yard performance against the Chiefs last week, completing 76.9% of his passes and throwing for four touchdowns.
+- In last week's matchup with the Chiefs, Burrow completed 76.9% of his passes for 446 yards, while tossing four touchdowns.

-- He also has 46 rushing yards on 12 carries, averaging 15.3 yards per game.
+- He has tacked on 46 rushing yards on 12 carries, averaging 15.3 yards per game.

 Burrow's Cincinnati Teammates